LukeMacdonald/scooter-share/README.md

 - Luke MacDonald: Master server, agent app, testing
 - Damon O'Malley: Agent protocol, agent app, testing
 - Bailey Vogt: Master server, scooter control software

+## Enchancements

+Crash Detection:
+    Our Scooters utilize crash detection, it works by utilizing the accelorometer on the sensehat, if the accel detects a force greater then 5g, which is typically considered the limit a human can handle on one moment, after the Scooter detects a crash it locks up the scooter and requests repair from the engineers.